Korto Cavitation Services

 • Quantitative prediction of cavitation intensity on the prototype

-• An illustration: Comparison of the three models for the same turbine project
+• An illustration: Comparison of three models for the same turbine project

-Within a plan to improve the cavitation quality of a turbine in operation, its model was tested, and two modifications were conceived and their models were also tested.
+In a plan to improve the cavitation quality of a turbine in operation, its model was tested, and two modifications were conceived, and their models were also tested.
 This is a summary of the results in the simplest form:

 Conclusions: